RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies

 \section{Introduction}

-Artificial intelligence (AI) systems are reshaping fundamental aspects of human society, from how we work and learn to how we make decisions about national security and public policy \cite{bengio_international_2024,maslej2025artificialintelligenceindexreport}.
-Society's ability to anticipate and manage these transformations depends in part on how well we can evaluate AI's real-world impacts.
-Though existing evaluation methods compare AI systems with each other, they often fall short in measuring how systems impact users and society in practice \cite{schwartz2025realitychecknewevaluation, ibrahim_towards_2025, weidinger2023sociotechnicalsafetyevaluationgenerative, Strauss_2025}.
+Large language model (LLM) systems are reshaping fundamental aspects of human society, from how we work and learn to how we make decisions about national security and public policy \cite{bengio_international_2026,maslej2025artificialintelligenceindexreport}.
+Society's ability to anticipate, manage, and govern these transformations depends in part on how well we can evaluate AI's real-world impacts.
+Governance frameworks increasingly rely on evaluations as a precondition for responsible deployment: the EU AI Act mandates evaluations of frontier models \cite{euaiact}; US state-level laws such as New York's RAISE Act and California's SB 53 require public reporting of safety evaluations \cite{raise_act_2025, sb53_2025}; and frontier developers voluntarily commit to evaluation-based risk thresholds through Responsible Scaling Policies and Frontier Safety Frameworks \parencite[e.g.,][]{anthropic_anthropics_2023, deepmind_fsf_2024, openai_preparedness_2025}.
+Yet the evaluation methods on which this paradigm relies largely compare AI systems with each other, and often fall short in measuring how systems impact users and society in practice \cite{schwartz2025realitychecknewevaluation, ibrahim_towards_2025, weidinger2023sociotechnicalsafetyevaluationgenerative, Strauss_2025}.